knightsUCF/Efficient-Sequencing-and-Matching-of-Genomic-Data/Overview.md

 <h2> Burrows-Wheeler Transform </h2>

 Sequencing of genomic data requires large processing considerations with characters up to 4 billion per a homo sapiens sequence.
 A number of methods have been proposed to optimize the storing and processing of data.
-One of these is the Burrows-Wheeler algorithm.
+One of these is the Burrows-Wheeler Transform algorithm, along with the FM Index, a data structure built on top of the BWT.

 ```Python